Buy NIRA Skincare Laser

-The laser is small and lightweight, and made of smooth white plastic.
+The laser is small and lightweight and made of smooth white plastic.
 The materials and build are decent – it’s not flimsy – but it’s not as robust or as fancy as say the Tria laser or Mira-skin ultrasound.
 NIRA explain it’s what’s inside that counts so they use a solid-state diode laser.
-Beside sounding fancy, this means there are no moving parts, so there’s less that can fail or break making it more reliable.
+Besides sounding fancy, this means there are no moving parts, so there’s less that can fail or break making it more reliable.

 The laser is balanced so it stands on the base.
-This is also a grippy silicone material to ensure it doesn’t topple, however keep it protected in the box when not in use.
+This is also a grippy silicone material to ensure it doesn’t topple, however, keep it protected in the box when not in use.

-It has a long triangular shaped handle and elongated nose which tapers to the 6mm round laser aperture.
+It has a long triangular-shaped handle and elongated nose which tapers to the 6mm round laser aperture.
 The handle fits comfortably and securely in your palm and fingers, and it’s easy and precise to see where you’re zapping.

 It’s straightforward to operate too.
 Long-press the power button to turn it on, then press again to cycle through the five intensity levels.
-The pulse button, reach on the thinner part of the neck, is easy to reach with your thumb or forefinger.
+The pulse button, on the thinner part of the neck, is easy to reach with your thumb or forefinger.

 The laser charges via a small, robust USB cable.
-The laser charges on worldwide voltage and there’s no mains plug provided.
+The laser charges on worldwide voltage and there is no mains plug provided.
 To charge it, simply connect it to any USB socket, mains plug or even your laptop.
 I like there’s no bulky charging cradle to carry around, or unnecessary plastic plugs to add to ‘that’ draw we all have but rarely open.

 It shows orange bars as it charges and takes up to 3 hours for a full charge.
 This gives 4 hours of power which is very good, lasting around 4 weeks of daily use.
-Although this will reduce as it ages, the battery has no charging cycle limits, or finite number of pulses.
+Although this will reduce as it ages, the battery has no charging cycle limits or a finite number of pulses.
 It’ll last a long time with periodic charging.

 What does it feel like?